ZeinReyes/Dialuxe/README.md

 - Browse luxury watches with detailed specs and images.
 - Add items to cart and proceed to checkout.
 - Track orders in real-time via integrated maps.
-- Receive email notifications about orders.

 ### ⚙️ Admin
 - Manage products (CRUD operations).
 - View user accounts and assign roles.
 - Monitor and log product updates.
-- Oversee all orders and delivery statuses.

 ### 🛵 Rider
 - View assigned deliveries.